jethrojones/website/_notes/Sponsored Podcast Episode.md

 ### Why it works
 - Our audience is 80 % school or district leaders with purchasing authority.
 - Episodes live forever in the feed—long‑tail traffic keeps rolling.
 - You control timing: align with a launch, conference, or report drop.

 We’ve helped authors hit Amazon #1, ed‑tech firms book demos within hours, and district initiatives explode in visibility.

+## Testimonial
+> "Most of the leads to our website are from Transformative Principal."

+John Catt Educational - longtime sponsor

 ### Add‑On: Network‑Wide Dynamic Ads